sevagh/ape/README.md

 `ape.py` must be run with sudo to execute privileged actions e.g. attaching XDP programs to NICs, but it drops privileges to `SUDO_UID` when compiling the kernel modules to not create root-owned files in the repository.

+The maps intended for packet counts and stats are pinned using `bpffs`, and read using `bpftool`.

 ### drop

 Drop UDP4/6 packets from an interface, with an optional port.